ludocode/onramp/docs/shell.md

 ##### `mkdir -p <dirname>`

-The `mkdir` command creates a directory if it does not exist. `-p` must be the first argument.
+The `mkdir` command creates a directory and all parent directories recursively if it does not exist. `-p` must be the first argument.
 The name of the directory to create is the second argument.

-WARNING: The current version of the shell does not create directories recursively!
-The required `-p` option exists only for compatibility with POSIX shells to not fail if the directory already exists.

 ##### `cp <source> <destination>`